heisenbergsdog/heisenbergsdog.github.io/_pages/splash-page.md

     btn_class: "btn--primary"
   - image_path: /assets/images/chalkboard.png
     title: "Placeholder 2"
     excerpt: "I wrote these equations just so I'd have a not-boring picture for some application.
-They're related to inflation (cosmologial, not economic)."
+They're related to inflation (cosmological, not economical)."
     url: "#test-link"
     btn_label: "Read More"
     btn_class: "btn--primary"